codeananda/technical_articles/README.md

 I provided the words, code and video.
 The client supplied the styling.
 You can see the videos on the published pages below.
 They are screencast videos without my face and were recorded in one-take.

+I wrote each article in Jupyter, then used the [nb2wp](https://github.com/bennylp/nb2wp) library to convert the notebook to Wordpress.com HTML.
+Finally, I uploaded the articles to Wordpress.

 ### Links to Published Code Tutorial (+ Video Walkthrough) Articles

 * Matplotlib [3D Plot](https://blog.finxter.com/matplotlib-3d-plot-full/)